 e.
 Long-term organizational sustainability and organizational continuity in emergencies.
 The senior staff of the College meets each Monday in preparation for a weekly meeting with the President.
 These Monday meetings are chaired by the Provost/Dean of the College and include all vice presidential-level administrators as well as representatives of key areas of the College.
 These meetings provide regular, face-to-face exchanges between those members of the staff who must assume most responsibility for implementing the strategic plan and assessing the continuing credibility of the strategic plan.
 The Citadel has developed extensive, detailed disaster plans that are reviewed periodically.
-For example, The Citadel's Hurricane Disaster Plan is available on the College's webpage.
+For example, The Citadel's Hurricane Disaster Plan is available on the College's webpage. f.

-f.
 Your ability to execute the strategic plan

 Full implementation of the strategic plan is dependent upon securing funding from private donors through partnerships with The Citadel Foundation.
+The Citadel has carefully prioritized strategic planning items which require internal and external funding sources.
 The Strategic Planning Working Group (formerly the Strategic Planning Council) has specific responsibility for monitoring the implementation of the strategic plan of the College.
 Its composition is specifically designed to ensure that major internal components of the college are represented.
 This ensures that the implementation of the strategic plan is broadly monitored.